 What is An Insurance Producer?

-Insurance producers are professionals in the industry that sell insurance policies.
+Insurance producers are professionals in the industry who sell insurance policies.
 The state licenses them to sell property, commercial, life, health, and various lines of insurance from an insurance company.

 Producers can specialize in selling one type of insurance or multiple lines.
-By doing so, producers can cover a larger net of customers and services.
-And, based on their skill and experience, they’re able to build their customer base and earn their living.
+The more lines they sell, the more potential customers producers can accumulate.
+Depending on their level of skill and experience, they should be able to expand their customer base and earn a decent living.

 What Does an Insurance Producer Do?

-As mentioned before, producers are licensed to sell insurance policies.
-Producers have the liberty to work with a single insurance company or multiple carriers.
+Producers are licensed to sell insurance policies.
+They can work with a single insurance company or multiple carriers.
 Since they sell policies, one of the prime duties of a producer is to act as a bridge between clients and an insurance company.
-In addition to that, here are some other responsibilities of an insurance producer:
+Some of their other responsibilities include:

 - Finding new clients and businesses